 #2 Climb the Belfry Tower at the University Library

-If you want stunning views of the city of Leuven, climbing the Belfry Tower of the old University Library will yield the most rewarding results.
+If you want stunning views of Leuven, climbing the Belfry Tower of the old University Library will yield the most rewarding results.
 While you will have to climb a few sets of winding stairs, the dizzying climb is worth the view of Leuven from the top of the bell tower.

-It may surprise you to discover that students still go to this library to study for exams among the many tourists taking photos of the ornate rooms.
-Some say that walking through the library feels like strolling through Hogwarts castle – though others argue that Trinity College in Dublin is a more direct inspiration for the wizarding school!
+It may surprise you that students still go to this library to study for exams among the many tourists taking photos of the ornate rooms.
+Some say walking through the library feels like strolling through Hogwarts castle – though others argue that Trinity College in Dublin is a more direct inspiration for the wizarding school!

 #3 Visit the Oude Markt

 Have you ever wondered what the longest bar in Europe is?
 The Oude Markt proudly claims this title, with over 20 bars making up the square.
-If you’re lucky, there may even be a concert or event going on in the Oude Markt during your visit!
+If you’re lucky, there may even be a concert or event in the Oude Markt during your visit!

 On a warm summer’s day, the outside terraces in the square will fill up quickly, creating the atmosphere of a large beer garden.
 In the winter, you can grab a blanket and sit under the outdoor heating or in one of the temporary cabins to enjoy the outdoor scenery.